pjjanak/chromecast-hello-world/README.md

 somewhere.
 Github has free pages hosting, but in the long run that would be a little limited.
 So, look into your options and make the decision that works best for you right now.

+An important note: The URL you give Google has to be the _exact_ location of your receiver app's index.html.
+If you were to clone this repo and upload it to your server (say `http://mydomain.com`) then the receiver would be located at `http://mydomain.com/receiver`.
+You would have to specify that as your URL when whitelisting.
+Alternatively, if you just dumped the receiver app at the root directory of your domain, meaning it would found at `http://mydomain.com`, then you would supply that URL.
+The way the process works now does not have any support for subdirectories.
+So you have to make sure you're specific.
+Also, if you rename the receiver app from `index.html` to anything else, you'll have to specify that in the URL (e.g. `http://mydomain.com/receiver/sweetapp.html`).

 Also, while you're waiting for this you might as well follow the second set of steps on that page and whitelist `localhost` in the Chromecast extension.